-Claim: Two armed illegal aliens perpetrating a home invasion were killed by an 11-year-old girl.
+Claim: Two armed illegal aliens perpetrating a home invasion were killed by an 11-year-old girl with a shotgun.

 Examples:[Collected via e-mail, December 2012]